 Thanks to continued support by the Ministry of Climate Change and Environment, the Environment Agency – Abu Dhabi, the Islamic Development Bank, and many others, capacity development and knowledge dissemination have been at the core of ICBA’s research for development work aimed at strengthening national research and development organizations and contributing to United Nations Sustainable Development Goals.

 Over the past years, the center has provided internships to large numbers of students from countries like the UAE, USA, Morocco, India, China and others.
 Every year ICBA selects up to 10 students through its internship program, which offers interns an opportunity to work together with world-renowned scientists and practice in experimental fields and state-of-the-art laboratories.
 Interns conduct studies and projects on a wide range of subjects, including water and land management, crop diversification and genetics, and climate change modeling and adaptation.
-They also get a change to publish their scientific papers as conducting field and laboratory research is one of the prerequisites for publishing papers in peer-reviewed journals and completing theses.
+They also get a chance to publish their scientific papers as conducting field and laboratory research is one of the prerequisites for publishing papers in peer-reviewed journals and completing theses.

 This experience helps to increase their chances of finding employment and making positive contributions in their countries.
 ICBA is committed to continuing empowering young people to become successful scientists and leaders.